October 19, 2023Review Recipe

 - Freeze for 2 hours or overnight.

-- Scoop and serve!
+- Scoop, top with sprinkles, and serve!

 - You can find cotton candy extract at craft stores such as Hobby Lobby or online at Amazon.

 - Chill your condensed milk, heavy whipping cream and loaf tin in the fridge before you start – it will make everything freeze more easily.